palladiumkenya/kenyaemr-autoupdate/README.md

 4. database backup scripts

 ### First-time setup
-1. Clone the repository using git
-2. cd to the cloned repository i.e. cd kenyaemr-autoupdate
+1. Download the repository files as a zip.
+(You can use git to clone the repository as well)
+2. Extract the content of the downloaded package to the home directory, or any other preferred location.
-3. Run the first_time_setup.sh script using bash first_time_setup.sh.
+3. Run the first_time_setup.sh script in the extracted directory using bash first_time_setup.sh.
 This will create KenyaEMRAutoupdate directory in the opt folder and copies all supporting files to the created directory.

 ### Usage
 The setup process will provide for a KenyaEMR upgrade launcher on the desktop.